TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu-state:: NO

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)
     :Default: 1 (true)

-    The default "Normal" state rendering of Item.
+    The default "normal" state rendering of item.
 This is required for all menus.

-    If you specify properties for the "NO" property you do not have to set it "1".
-Otherwise with no properties setting "NO=1" will render the menu anyways (for TMENU this may make sense).
+    If you specify properties for the :typoscript:`NO` property, you do not have to set it to "1".
+Otherwise with no properties setting :typoscript:`NO = 1` will render the menu anyways (for :typoscript:`TMENU` this may make sense).

     The simplest menu TYPO3 can generate is then: